alexwlchan/dockerfiles/README.md

 # dockerfiles

 This repo contains some of my useful Dockerfiles.
-I don't use many of them directly -- more as building blocks for more complex Dockerfiles on actual projects.
+These don't all produce Docker images that I run directly, they serve more like building blocks for larger projects.

+For example, I have Dockerfiles for Python libraries with non-trivial dependencies.
+When I need one of those dependencies in a project, I'll copy the relevant parts from the Dockerfile in this repo, rather than re-deriving it from scratch.

 ## License

-This repo is more a collection of ideas than useful code -- grab stuff and do what you like with it.
+This repo is more a collection of ideas than directly usable code -- grab stuff and do what you like with it.
 Unlicense.